ahmaed0hakam/WeOwl/README.md

 # WeOwl Project

-A school management system built with Laravel that id designed for parents to follow up with their children’s information at school.
+A school management system built with Laravel that is designed for parents to follow up with their children’s information at school.

 ## Features